Burnley sack manager Dyche with eight games left

-Burnley sack manager Sean Dyche with eight games left of season
+Burnley sack manager Sean Dyche with eight games left of Premier League season

 Last updated on .From the section Burnley